Azure/azure-search-vector-samples/demo-dotnet/DotNetIntegratedVectorizationDemo/readme.md

 + An Azure subscription, with [access to Azure OpenAI service](https://aka.ms/oai/access).
 You must have the Azure OpenAI service endpoint and an API key.

 + A deployment of the **text-embedding-ada-002** embedding model hosted on your Azure OpenAI resource.
 We use API version 2023-05-15 in these demos.
-For the deployment name, the deployment name is the same as the model, "text-embedding-ada-002".
+You can change the deployment name, bu tthe default is **text-embedding-ada-002**

 + Model capacity should be sufficient to handle the load.
 We successfully tested these samples on a deployment model having a 33K tokens per minute rate limit.